The Better Offer

 From violence, more violence is birthed.
 It grows and overwhelms every person it touches.

 Hate filled violence is a scourge on our world.
 We think it’s strength.
 We think it’s righteous.
 We think hurting someone who hurt us is the way it is supposed to be.
 A justified action.
-But it only creates more hatred and violence at the ones who have been affected by it that will bubble up and take down whomever they think is responsible for their hurt.
+But it only creates more hatred and violence at those who have already been affected by it, that will bubble up as they attempt to take down whomever they think is responsible for their hurt.

 We can track wars back to small acts that ‘required’ responses which then, in turn, required responses and grew into millions fighting and dying for something someone else started.